 Santa Claus appears each year to be seen and heard for a short time;

-St. Nicholas is part of the communion of saints, surrounding us always with prayer and example.
+St. Nicholas is part of the communion of

 Santa Claus flies through the air—from the North Pole;